vishnuyar/cqf-ruler/README.md

 # cqf-ruler

-The CQF ruler is an implementation of FHIR's [Clinical Reasoning Module]( http://hl7.org/fhir/clinicalreasoning-module.html) and serves as a knowledge artifact repository and clinical decision support service.
+The CQF Ruler is an implementation of FHIR's [Clinical Reasoning Module]( http://hl7.org/fhir/clinicalreasoning-module.html) and serves as a knowledge artifact repository and clinical decision support service.